Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models: Additional Results

 \section{Additional Results}

 { }

-\Cref{fig:sample1} and \cref{fig:sample0} show qualitative results of the samples 'd04-032' and 'f07-084a' from the IAM database~\citep{marti2002iam}.
+\Cref{fig:sample1,fig:sample0,fig:sample2,fig:sample3} show qualitative results of the samples 'd04-032', 'f07-084a', 'f07-013', and 'd06-041' from the IAM database~\citep{marti2002iam}.
 We give the style input, the genuine, and the synthetically generated paragraphs. 'd04-032' has a very unique writing style.
 HiGAN+~\citep{gan2022higanplus} has problems replicating the style.
 VATr~\citep{pippi2023archetypes} and TS-GAN~\citep{davis2020text} generate better results but still not preserve the writer's style.
 Our approach is the closest but introduces a light background artefact.

 'f07-084a' is quite an unusual sample because the slant is more leaned towards the left than towards the right.
 TS-GAN does not adapt to this style and is closer to the previous style than to this one.
 VATr also has problems with that style.
 HiGAN+ is the best comparison approach but is making some errors, e.g., ``,'' are often ``,,''.
 Also, the strokes of VATr and HiGAN+ are not smooth.
 By contrast, our model replicates the style quite well but forgot an ``l'' in ``Bouilla-baisse''.